-THA 1001 - Stage Production I
+THA 1001 - Stage Production

 1 cr Students participate in department productions, either as actors or in a technical capacity.
 Evaluation is based on the hours spent on production, the quality of the performance, the seriousness of purpose and, quality of participation.

-Prerequisite: Permission of department.

-Fee \$15.

-Every semester
+This course is repeatable for credit.
+Prerequisite: